In today’s post: Learn how to turn an old hard back book into a cool DIY book picture frame.

 There are a couple of cool things about this project: First, it doesn’t harm either the book or the photo.
 The book is still totally readable, and the photo is totally removeable.

-That’s actually the second cool thing about this project: because the photo isn’t glued in to the book, it’s easy to switch it out anytime you want.
+That’s actually the second cool thing about this project: because the photo is removeable, it’s easy to swap it out and swap in a different one anytime you want.

 How to make a book picture frame

 Watch this video to see how you make your very book picture frame (written instructions follow).

 - Hardback book: You can find inexpensive books at used book stores, garage sales, the dollar store, or the library.
 Be sure to remove the paper dust jacket to see what color the book is and make sure either the front or back cover is not covered in pictures or words.

 - Sharp exacto knife: Seriously, you want it sharp, so grab a new blade if yours is getting dull.

 - Acid-free page protector: I used these from Amazon (affiliate link) ***optional, read instructions below